 Choosing the best women’s hiking boots means a blister-free, enjoyable hiking experience.
 We tested ten hiking shoes for women to find the best of the best.

-There are countless options for women’s hiking boots on offer, so how do you decide which one is the best for you?
 Choosing your shoe style can be confusing with materials such as leather, suede, mesh, poly-blends, and more.
 And then there’s support.
 Choosing the best hiking shoe for women means deciding on a design that will support your feet and ankles where you need it most.

-I LOVE researching hiking gear, so helping you with these choices is something that we get ridiculously giddy about.
+I LOVE researching hiking gear, so helping you with these choices is something that I get ridiculously giddy about.
 We spent a lot of time studying women’s hiking boots to find which ones will have you walking on a cloud and leave you too sore for hiking the next day.

 Further down this list of the best hiking shoes for women, we’ll share the criteria we look for when choosing them.
 But, to save you time, we’ll start with our top picks.

-Our Choices For The Best Hiking Shoes For Women
+The Best Hiking Shoes For Women

 What We Look For In The Best Women’s Hiking Shoes